 Dr Woodward qualified from the University of Bristol in 2009 and joined Phoenix Surgery in 2015.
-He covered Dr Ansell's patients when she was on maternity leave.
 He completed his initial training in Somerset and Bristol before undertaking his General Practice training in Gloucestershire (with his registrar year down the road in Minchinhampton).
 Between completing training and joining Phoenix Surgery he worked as a locum GP across Gloucestershire and Herefordshire.
 He covers for Dr Alison Nichol and Dr Naomi Vernon when they are on leave.
 He has a special interest in Palliative Medicine and used to work for Sue Ryder Hospice in Leckhampton providing out of hours cover for their patients.

 In his spare time he enjoys playing tennis and piano, following Liverpool Football Club and photography.

 |Dr Naomi Vernon|

 Dr Vernon qualified from Nottingham University in 2005 and joined the practice in 2016.
 Prior to training in General Practice, she trained in hospital Paediatrics in Australia and UK.
 Alongside Child & Adolescent health, her clinical interests include Dermatology and Palliative Care.
 She also works as a Guest Practitioner at Prospect Hospice and Urgent Care GP covering Out of Hours duties.
 She is the Practice lead for Safeguarding Children and alongside nurses Sarah Beasley & Lynn Adlington, runs Indigo Young Persons service.
 She is also a trustee for Phoenix Trust and Cotswold Counselling.
 She job shares with Dr Alison Nichol and covers Dr Woodward's list when he is on leave.
 Outside of work she enjoys spending time with her family, cooking, keeping active and playing piano.